-AFC’s Fencing Classes are the perfect holiday gift!
 Give your child or yourself a fun and challenging way to build physical and mental fitness!
 Children’s classes are ongoing and can be joined at anytime.
-The Introductory Class schedule is updated for Winter and Spring classes.
+The Introductory Class schedule is updated for Summer and Fall classes.

 Children’s Classes, Introductory Classes, Beginner and Advanced classes are all happening now at AFC.
 If you’ve always wondered about fencing, would like to try something different, or if you have a young Jedi knight at home, AFC has a class for you!

 Summer Nationals are over, summer camps have come and gone and the new fencing season is here!
 Please check askfred.net, us fencing.org, and the lobby for local and national tournament dates.
 Click HERE for AZ Division Tournament Schedule.

 Fencers training for the Summer National Championship and July Challenge: Ruth Dodge, Don Hughes, Teresa McBryan, Pam McBryan, Genevieve Witter, and Rachelle Arama.

 Thank you to all the fencers who came to AFC’s Winter Duel.
 By far some of the best fencing from all of you this fencing year!

 Foil Results: Genevieve Witter- 1st, Riis Lilliebjerg- 2nd, Kody Newman and Gabby Dinsdale- 3T

 Sabre Results: Seth Logan -1st, Jackson McBride- 2nd, Ethan Birnbaum and Thomas Jacobs- 3T